As an Amazon seller, it’s a competitive market out there.

 To be even more sure of your decision, I recommend viewing the Keepa graph’s “All time” data…

-This gives you the truest reflection of the products rank and price performance.
+This gives you the most accurate reflection of the product’s rank and price performance.

-So that’s a general overview of the Keepa extension and it what it offers.
+So that’s a general overview of the Keepa extension and what it offers.

 Jungle Scout – The Features

 Similar to Keepa, Jungle Scout seemed to grow in popularity off the back of the success of its extension tool.

 I’ll cover why it’s been so popular shortly, but let’s start by looking at what the Web App offers.

 The Jungle Scout Web App offers a lot, from its original main feature, the “Estimator Tool”…